 Skip to content

-Level 6 Digital and Technology Solutions Professional (Software Engineering) Degree Apprenticeship BSc (Hons)
+Digital and Technology Solutions Professional (Software Engineering) Level 6 Degree Apprenticeship BSc (Hons)

 The Digital and Technology Solutions Professional Degree Apprenticeship is suitable for individuals who have an interest in creating digital and technology solutions that enable businesses to develop new products and services and increase productivity.
-The apprenticeship leads to a BSc (Hons) in Digital and Technology Solutions with the opportunity to specialise in Software Engineering.
+The apprenticeship provides a broad set of knowledge and skills, along with the ability to specialise in one of six areas.

 Who is it for?